-Earlier opening dates may occur depending on weather and use requirements
+Opening dates may vary depending on weather and use requirements.

 The Fishing docks are also harder to access due to the low lake level as the ramps can be very steep.
 Please use caution when accessing and departing from your boat.

 Fool Hollow Lake Recreation Area offers year-round camping, picnicking, & more.

 Imagine camping in the Apache-Sitgreaves National Forest among 100-foot pine trees beside a quiet lake watching majestic great blue herons at a cool 6,300 feet in elevation.
 Year-round camping, fishing, picnicking, boating and wildlife viewing opportunities make Fool Hollow Lake Recreation Area a popular place.
 This 800-acre, cool, country recreation area with a 150-acre lake offers history, too.

 The tiny town of Adair has long since been covered by the lake, but it was Thomas Jefferson Adair who was responsible for the name Fool Hollow.
 In 1885, Adair moved into the area with the intention of farming.
 The locals joked that only a fool would try and farm the place.
 The name stuck!

 This state-of-the-art recreation area, located in the Apache-Sitgreaves National Forest, opened in 1994 as a result of an innovative partnership between the U.S. Forest Service, Arizona State Parks, Arizona Game and Fish, the City of Show Low, and corporate sponsors Arizona Public Service and McCarty Construction Company.

 - Lake Havasu